-A "salvo" is a list of predefined (simple) takes.
-Salvos are usually defined because their operations are commonly repeated over and over.
-By assigning a salvo to a button, an operator need only press the one button to execute the take sequence rather than many.
-When an operator presses a salvo button, the 'takes' execute very rapidly and in sequence, but not simultaneously.
+A "salvo" is a sequence of primitive (or simple) takes.
+Salvos are usually defined because their operations are commonly repeated often.
+By assigning a salvo to a button, an operator need only press the one button to execute the entire take sequence.
+When an operator presses a salvo button, the 'takes' execute very rapidly and in sequence, but not quite simultaneously.
 The salvo button lights turns bright during the salvo execution and returns to dim at completion.